code-IM-perfect/iitkHelperBot/readme.md

 Next just run the `main.py` file and your bot will become the **iitkHelperBot** (until you stop the program).

+## Pre-hosted
+I tried hosting it with pythonanywhere but apparently I need a premium account for keeping it online for more than 2 days so you'll probably need to run it locally while testing.
+Here's the bot's link anyways- https://t.me/codeCraftHelperBot

 ## Known Issues
-- I tried hosting it with pythonanywhere but apparently I need a premium account for keeping it online for more than 2 days so you'll need to run it locally while testing.

 - For some reason hosting with pythonanywhere can break the Custom DP checking functionality (`requests.get()` fails for some reason).
 To mitigate this it sends the dp URL even if Custom DP is not found.

 - I realised I could have used webhooks on some webites that give the service for free but it was too late (totally not because it was harder™).